 Homes that aren’t connected to a public sewer have something called a soakaway instead.
 It’s a large underground pit filled with gravel within the boundary of your property (about 10-15 feet away from the foundations of the house).
 Run-off rainwater is piped into it.

-If the surface water from your property goes to a soakaway and none of it enters the public sewers, then you can claim a rebate backdated to 1 April 2015.
+If surface water runs into your soakaway rather than a public drain, then you can claim a rebate from us – dating back to April 1, 2015.